 The prevalence of onychomycosis is estimated at 2–8% of the global population.
 A number of medical conditions can also confer an increased risk of co-morbid onychomycosis infection including diabetes, peripheral vasculopathy, HIV, immunosuppressant, obesity, smoking, and increased age.

-The absorption of light energy by the fungi results in the conversion of the energy into heat or mechanical energy.
-Fungi are heat sensitive above 55°C, so absorption of laser energy that results in sustained photothermal heating of the mycelium (10+ minutes) is likely to result in fungicidal effects.
+The conversion of the energy into mechanical energy or heat comes as a result of the absorption of light energy by the fungi which are heat sensitive above 55°C. Thus, laser energy absorption may lead in sustained photothermal heating of the mycelium (10+ minutes) and is likely to produce fungicidal effects.

 Solid State Lasers

 They use a solid crystal rod.
 As the pulse length decreases, the maximum pulse energy decreases, creating different pulse formats which may require longer treatment lengths to produce a fungicidal effect or require longer treatment lengths to produce a fungicidal effect.
 In North America, all the approved LASERs for the treatment of onychomycosis are Nd:YAG LASERs.
 Ti:Sapphire, titanium sapphire, Nd:YAG, neodymium-doped yttrium aluminium garnet are some of the common LASERs that are included in the solid state LASERs.

 Long Pulse Laser Systems